ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 DEADLINE MARCH 1

-Presentation of AwardsThe selected recipients, with the exception of the Nuclear Historic Landmark, will be honored at the ANS Winter Meeting Opening Plenary on November 30, 2021.
-Honorees will be notified of their selection by October 2021.
-Landmark awards are presented onsite at a later date
+Presentation of AwardsThe selected recipients will be honored at the ANS Annual Conference Opening Plenary on Monday, June 10, 2024.
+Honorees will be notified of their selection before May 2024.

 Division Administered Awards